Aerostation/DBI3LogConverter/README.md

 a single DBI3 log file into KML has been replaced (21Aug2018).
 The newer application **DBI3cli** includes code to download and/or delete log files from the
 DBI3, convert those files to KML, and still allow single file conversion like the original DBI3LogConverter.
-UNICSV output support is a work in progress.
+CSV output support is a work in progress.

 LOG files on the DBI3 must first be downloaded to the PC before conversion.
 The LOG files are never altered by this application but simply used as the source for conversion to KML or other formats.

 It is possible to create an optional metadata file for any LOG file that will contain overrides for the KML conversion.
-Elements like altitude offset (when the altimeter setting was incorrect) and trim_start/end times when there are excess records at the start/end of the LOG file that you wish to exclude from the KML output.
-The metadata file is the same basename as the log file (i.e. no extension) prefixed by "." to make it a hidden file.
+Override elements like altitude offset (when the altimeter setting was incorrect) and trim_start/trim_end times when there are excess records at the start/end of the LOG file that you wish to exclude from the KML output.
+The metadata file is the same basename as the log file with no extension and prefixed by "." to make it a hidden file.
 It will be used anytime the log is converted.

 The default mode of operation is interactive menus.
 There is also the command line "--sync" option which automatically